Celebrity Deaths 2016: It’s Not Just You, This Year Was Deadlier Than Usual

 What do you believe is causing the apparent increase in celebrity deaths for 2016?
 Sound off in the comments section below.

-[Featured Image: Gage Skidmore/Flickr Creative Commons/Resized and Cropped/CC BY-SA 2.0]
+[Featured Image by Gage Skidmore/Flickr Creative Commons/Resized and Cropped/CC BY-SA 2.0]